 Use real estate websites, Airbnb or book a room at Phuket Stash.
 Phuket Town is the best place to stay as it’s nearby to co-working spaces and away from Patong which can be quite touristy and loud.

 Cost of living in Phuket

-Despite its popularity, it’s not hard to live cheaply in Phuket providing you avoid touristy areas which I suspect if you’re a digital nomad in Thailand, you’re keen to anyway. $1,000 a month is reasonable providing you visit local restaurants and shop at local markets.
+Despite its popularity, it’s not hard to live cheaply in Phuket provided you avoid touristy areas which I suspect if you’re a digital nomad in Thailand, you’re keen to do anyway.
+For living costs, $1,000 a month is reasonable provided you visit local restaurants and shop at local markets.

 Pros and Cons of Living in Phuket

 Although it has all the facilities to be a great digital nomad destination, it’s not quite as beautiful as the islands, not quite as pleasant as Chiang Mai and not quite as cosmopolitan as Bangkok.
 It does the job but you may not fall in love…

 Head to Phang Nga Bay, visit the Phi Phi islands, hike to the Big Buddha statue and admire Chalong Temple, a 60-meter Buddhist pilgrimage site.
 This island offers travellers and digital nomads a variety of things to see and do.

 7. Koh Samui